We are protesting the Spectrum 10k study outside the Autism Research Centre on the 29th of October from 12-4 pm.

 It all looks wonderful on the surface, the fact that there will be no safeguarding over the DNA, that it is open for any researcher to access is quite frankly terrifying.

-We as Autistic people have valid concerns over who will assess the DNA, Sacha Baron Cohen below:
+We as Autistic people have valid concerns over who will assess the DNA, Simon Baron-Cohen below:

 Professor Simon Baron-Cohen